cyboTiger/eic-tflite-project/README.md

 BackendIsNotSupposedToImplementIt: ReduceMean version 18 is not implemented.
 ```

 I have tried my best to modify onnx-tf and corresponding tensorflow lib locally, but still fails.
-I turned to alternative solution.
+So I turned to alternative solution.

 #### Manual design
 To probe into the torch architecture of fbnet-a, I printed its debug info as below: